l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

   The paper also shows how programs that may contain data-races may interact with data-race free programs, while maintaining data-race freedom.

+* Our paper *Gradual Capabilities for Data Race Freedom** (based on *Dalarna: A Simplistic Capability-Based Dynamic Language Design For Data Race Freedom*) has been rejected from OOPSLA 2020 (but we got really good feedback to continue improving our work).

 ## **June 2020**

 * I am honored to be a program commitee member of the